JonasLeonhard/project-cold-way/README.md

   - [Known Issues](#known-issues)
   - [Thesis](#thesis)
 ## General info
 The platform is developed on the basis of a microservices architecture.
-Each Service is a dockerized applikation that communicates with the other services and can be deployed independently.
+Each Service is a dockerized application that communicates with the other services and can be deployed independently.

 ![Project Architecture](./readme/g12.png)
 ________